Badgerati/Pode/docs/Getting-Started/Installation.md

 # Installation

-Pode is a PowerShell module that can be installed from either Chocolatey, PowerShell Gallery, or Docker.
-Once installed, you can import the module into your PowerShell scripts.
+Pode is a PowerShell module that can be installed from either Chocolatey, the PowerShell Gallery, or Docker.
+Once installed, you can use the module in your PowerShell scripts.

 ## Chocolatey